Decreasing subsequences and Viennot for oscillating tableaux: Abstract

 \section{Abstract}

-We give a direct proof of a result of Sundaram and Stanley: that the dimension of the space of invariant vectors in a $2k$-fold tensor product of the vector representation of $\spn$ equals the number of $(n+1)$-avoiding matchings of $2k$ points.
-This can be viewed as an extension of Schensted's theorem on longest decreasing subsequences.
-Our main tool is an extension of Viennot's geometric construction to the setting of up-down tableaux.
+We establish an extension of Viennot's geometric (shadow line) construction to the setting of oscillating tableaux.
+We then use this to give a new proof of the Type $C$ analogue of Schensted's theorem on longest decreasing subsequences.
+This pairs with our results from \cite{BERT} on Type $C$ webs to give a direct proof of a result of Sundaram and Stanley: that the dimension of the space of invariant vectors in a $2k$-fold tensor product of the vector representation of $\spn$ equals the number of $(n+1)$-avoiding matchings of $2k$ points.